Domenico Mustafà: Life

 Domenico Mustafà was also a teacher and he gave music lessons to the famous French soprano Emma Calvé in 1892.
 Here he taught Calvé to employ her famous "fourth voice", which was a very high and refined falsetto extending to an unearthly disembodied D6.
-Calvé, after hearing Mustafà perform the thrill, described it as: "strange, sexless, superhuman, uncanny."
+Calvé, after hearing Mustafà perform the trill, described it as: "strange, sexless, superhuman, uncanny."

 In person Mustafà was tall and broad, rather plump, very stylish and charismatic in countenance—in older age, he always wore glasses due to his failing sight.
 In private he was always mild, receptive and talkative—he often used to add a joke or two or an anecdote during a conversation.
 He was highly praised for his intelligence and deep insights into the musical aspects.

 Being a perpetual director of the Sistine Chapel, he nevertheless decided to withdraw in 1902 on the grounds of high age—appointing Lorenzo Perosi as his successor for the post of director.
 This was after 54 years of service in the papal chapel.
 The resignation was accepted in January 1903, when he left Rome.
 He then retired to a luxurious villa in Montefalco where he spent the rest of his life, where he was occasionally visited by his friends and relatives.

 He died in his home in 1912, and was buried in the cemetery of Montefalco, Umbria, where his large tomb stands to this day.
 Mustafà's role as a director in the Sistine Chapel is considered to be of great importance, and a book about his life was written by Alberto de Angelis and released in 1926.
 His home villa, "Villa Mustafà", was turned into a hotel, and is now open to visitors and tourists, serving also as a museum in his memory.